 Countless calls to TPG re unstable Internet and no landline signal.

 Slow and unstable internet.

 A 4th router is being sent out to try and fix the landline.
-At first, the provider said their tools could not provision a phone line, it worked the day but did not resolve my problems.
+At first, the provider said their tools could not provision a phone line, it worked the following day but did not resolve my problems.

-I vented my frustration on Twitter and NBN Australia (after picking up the Simpsons reference) suggested I watch some Malock while waiting for the NBN issues to resolved.
+I vented my frustration on Twitter and NBN Australia (after picking up the Simpsons reference) suggested I watch some Malock while waiting for the NBN issues to resolve.
 Good job NBN Social media rep 🙂

 Today is a good day to become a tech luddite.
 No home @NBN_Australia on @TPG_Telecom software bugs and unstable operating systems.
 What are some good non tech hobbies? #YellingAtClouds pic.twitter.com/eJ5yc4HGu1